MCL Tear Rehab in Peerless Park, MO

 Non-Surgical Treatments

-• RICE Method: Rest, Ice, Compression, and Elevation to reduce pain and swelling.
+- RICE Method: Rest, Ice, Compression, and Elevation to reduce pain and swelling.

-• Physical Therapy: Tailored exercises to strengthen the knee, improve flexibility, and restore mobility.
+- Physical Therapy: Tailored exercises to strengthen the knee, improve flexibility, and restore mobility.

-• Bracing: Using knee braces to provide support and prevent further injury during the healing process.
+- Bracing: Applying knee braces for support and to avoid further injury during healing.

 Surgical Treatments

-Surgery may be needed for severe MCL tears (Grade 3) or if combined with other ligament injuries, such as ACL tears.
-Surgery is sometimes required if non-surgical treatments do not restore knee stability and function over time.
+Surgery is usually required for severe MCL tears (Grade 3) or when the MCL tear is combined with other ligament injuries, such as ACL tears.
+Surgery may also be necessary if conservative treatments fail to improve knee stability and function after a significant period.

 The MCL tear surgical procedure generally consists of repairing or rebuilding the MCL to return knee stability and function.
 This can include stitching the torn ends of the ligament back together or using a graft from another tendon to reconstruct the MCL.